Pluridens: Species and specimens

 Three species are known, Pluridens walkeri from the early Maastrichtian of Niger, P. calabaria from the Campanian of Nigeria, and P. serpentis from the late Maastrichtian of Morocco.

 The type specimen of P. walkeri is BMNH R14153, an almost complete dentary recovered from the Maastrichtian Farin-Doutchi Formation near Mount Ilatarda, Niger.

 Lingham-Soliar (1998) also assigned BMNH R9804, a partial dentary with poorly preserved teeth (one out of which is almost complete) from the late Campanian of the Nkporo Formation near Calabar in southern Nigeria, to P. walkeri.
 The Nigerian specimen BMNH R9804 was reassigned to its own species by Longrich (2016) as it lacks many of the derived features that characterize P. walkeri, such as a high tooth count and extreme elongation of the dentary.
 The Calabar dentary also lack the extreme lateral protrusion and subcircular section of the dentary and the strong transverse expansion of the dental thecae, both of which are present in BMNH R14153.
 Longrich (2016) dubbed the new species Pluridens calabaria.
 It may be a direct ancestor to P. walkeri.

-A third species, Pluridens serpentis, was described from the late Maastrichtian phosphates of Morocco in 2021.
+A third species, Pluridens serpentis, was described from the late Maastrichtian Ouled Abdoun Basin of Morocco in 2021.
 It is the most completely known species, being represented by two skulls and a number of jaws.
+A fourth species, Pluridens imelaki, was also described from the same phosphates of Morocco in 2026 based on a single skull and associated lower jaws.